Katraj to Sinhagad (K2S) Night Trek For 14 KM Negotiating A Series of About 15 Hills.

 A Few Recommendations:

-- Carry at least 3 liters of water
+- Carry at least 3 litres of water

 - Avoid rainy season as the trails become too much slippery